AI Use Cases/Logistics

 Revenue & Operational Impact

 The operational cost is severe.
-Losing a mid-tier carrier removes 8-12% of monthly capacity, forcing expedited freight procurement at 18-25% premiums and inflating your freight cost per unit.
+Losing a mid-tier carrier can remove 8-12% of monthly capacity, forcing expedited freight procurement at 18-25% premiums and inflating your freight cost per unit.
 Shipper churn directly erodes contract profitability - a single lost food-grade or HAZMAT account can represent $40K - $120K in annual revenue.
 Driver shortages compound the problem: when utilization dips or detention fees spike, your best carriers defect to competitors offering better economics.
 By the time retention outreach happens, the relationship is already deteriorating.

 Generic CRM and business intelligence tools fail because they ignore Logistics-specific operational context.
 Standard churn models don't weight FMCSA compliance violations, claims ratio spikes, or drayage margin compression - the actual friction points that trigger carrier and shipper defection.
 Your data lives in siloed systems (TMS, ELD devices, EDI networks), and connecting those signals requires domain expertise no off-the-shelf platform provides.